 After you create or log in to your account, you will be able to submit a proposal.
 On your account dashboard, click on “Proposal Management” on the menu on the left side of the screen.
 This will prompt a dropdown menu; click on “Submit Proposal.”
-At the top of the next screen, click on “Create New,” and you will be prompted to designate the area to which you are applying, the type of presentation you are proposing (“Paper” or “Roundtable”), and the title and abstract of your proposal.
+At the top of the next screen, click on “Create New,” and you will be prompted to designate the area to which you are submitting, the type of presentation you are proposing (“Paper” or “Roundtable”), and the title and abstract of your proposal.
 You will also be prompted to include a brief summary of your paper in addition to the proposal; this is for use in the app during the conference.
 (NOTE: You are limited to 50 words for the title, 100 words for the brief summary, and 500 words for the abstract.)
 You will then be prompted to add additional presenters, if applicable.
 If there are no co-presenters, click submit.

 You will get a “success!” screen and a confirmation email that your proposal has been submitted.

 Can I submit a paper that I already published or presented?

 A proposal should be for original work that has not been published or presented elsewhere.

 Yes.
 However, unless you are applying to co-present a paper with a professor, you will need to submit your proposal to our Undergraduate Presentations area.
 After an initial review, your paper will be moved to its intended area.